-Since the start of the coronavirus crisis, there have been numerous prominent examples of companies filing for bankruptcy, spanning across countries and industry verticals; from North America to Asia, from entertainment to engineering, and even in some more corona-resilient industries such as communications.
+Since the coronavirus crisis, there have been numerous prominent examples of companies filing for bankruptcy, spanning across countries and industry verticals.
+It ranged from North America to Asia, from entertainment to engineering, and even in some more resilient industries such as communications.
 You might initially blame demand that suddenly and severely broke away in these industries.
-However, there is one factor all of these companies have in common, and that is inadequate profit orientation.
+However, there is one factor all these companies had in common, and that is inadequate profit orientation.
 No company has ever gone bankrupt from making profits.

-Profit orientation is a core dimension of economic resilience.
-The other is an orientation toward customer loyalty.
-With the economy increasingly defined by a customer-led market, it is crucial for companies to think through the customer life cycle and provide value at every step.
+Profit orientation is a core dimension of economic business resilience.
+The other dimension is an orientation toward customer loyalty.
+Today, the economy is increasingly defined by a customer-led market.
+Therefore, it is crucial for companies to think through the customer life cycle and provide value at every step.

-This resurgent crisis will become an ongoing stress-test for companies’ economic model.
-Yet, despite really tough times and dwindling demand, there will be successful companies that emerge as winners from this crisis.
+This crisis that then led to inflation is an ongoing stress-test for companies’ economic model.
+Yet, despite tough times and dwindling demand, there will be successful companies that emerge as winners.
 The secret to success?
-The resilient business model.
-Resilient companies not only have a loyal customer base, their revenue model extracts value and profitability from customers, too.
+Business resilience.
+Resilient companies not only have a loyal customer base, but their revenue model also extracts value and profitability from customers.

 When consultants talk about the two dimensions, you know what's coming: a matrix.
-In our recent webinar poll, we asked business leaders to assess their company based on their customer loyalty orientation and profit orientation.
-The results showed varying levels of resilience:
+In one of our webinars, we asked company leaders to assess their company based on their customer loyalty orientation and profit orientation.
+The results showed varying levels of business resilience:

-- Under invested: 29 percent of respondents saw their companies as very profit-oriented, but not very customer loyalty-oriented.
-These businesses tend to generate good profits thanks to the heritage and quality of their products, but still have a way to go in terms of locking their customers in.
+- Under invested.
+29 percent of respondents saw their companies as very profit-oriented, but not very customer loyalty-oriented.
+These businesses tend to generate good profits thanks to the heritage and quality of their products.
+But they still have a way to go in terms of locking their customers in.

-- Risky: There’s a significant risk in being neither customer-loyalty-oriented nor profit-oriented, and this is how 18 percent of respondents assessed their company.
+- Risky.
+There’s a significant risk in being neither customer-loyalty-oriented nor profit-oriented.
+That’s how 18 percent of respondents assessed their company.
 Here, market share usually trumps profit.
-It can also be difficult to connect the loyalty dots if the business is built around one-time transactions and selling indirectly to the customer, e.g. the automotive industry.
+It can also be difficult to connect the loyalty dots if the business is built around one-time transactions and selling indirectly to the customer.
+That can happen, for example, in the automotive industry.

-- Resilient: The most successful companies build a loyal customer base and grow their margins with product innovation and new revenue models.
-The good news is that there are some companies already here: 29 percent of respondents saw their company as having a strong orientation toward customer loyalty AND profits.
+- Resilient.
+The most successful companies build a loyal customer base.
+They grow their margins with product innovation and new revenue models.
+The good news is that there are some companies already here.
+29 percent of respondents saw their company as having a strong orientation toward customer loyalty AND profits.
 The challenge is to stay there at the top.

 Four key lessons from profit-oriented companies